 Using the collection

 The information specialists in our Business & IP Centre at St Pancras will help you use the patent collection and find out more about how the patent system works.
 They have prepared a brief introduction to patents which you may find useful.
-The Business & IP Centre also offers an online course on intellectual property and runs a regular workshop Introducing Patents Searching, which is free of charge.
+The Business & IP Centre also runs a regular workshop Introducing Patents Searching, which is free of charge.